hexagontruth/minhalma/README.md

 - `<PgUp|ArrowUp>`: Return to latest position in game history.
 - `C`: Download current game as JSON file.
 The columns represent player direction (e.g. number counter-clockwise from bottom), source cubic (see below), target cubic, and a flag indicating whether the player won on that move.
 - `D`: Download full history of games played in the present session (i.e. since page was last reloaded).
+- `[1-9]`: Create new config with board size as given number and pushes to URL history.
+Settings do not take effect until next game is started.
+(This is presently the only URL parameter option available from the keyboard.)

 ## Parameters